qinyuxiao/qyxiao.github.io/about.md

 #### Background

 I graduated from the University of Hong Kong in 2018, with a B.A. in Psychology and Philosophy.
-I am currently working with **[Gilad Feldman](http://mgto.org/)** at HKU as an M.Phil. student.
+I am currently working with **[Gilad Feldman](http://mgto.org/)** at HKU as an M.Phil. student (currently in my second and last year).
+I am actively looking for Ph.D. opportunities around the world.